mrd0x/secblog/src/pages/spoofing-and-attacking-with-skype/index.md

 I found this one to be pretty effective if you want to get someone to visit a link.
 Let's see how it's done.

-Step 1: Send the link you want to masquerade
+Step 1: Send the link you want to masquerade as

 ![Url](./url.png)